 Boeing has eliminated the draftsman.
 I have to agree with this decision but they were a bit short sighted on the transition for the engineer to replace the responsibilities of the draftsman.
 Yes, creating drawings and doing most of the grunt form, fit and function design were their main jobs.
 But they also manned the Checking department and were responsible for the assuring that the design and documentation was standard, correct and complete.
 They released the engineering packages.
 If there was a problem they would be the first to investigate.
 Today, Boeing actually has a Producibilty Group to review the design after release.
 Probably created to battle the onslaught of overly complex parts coming out of engineering.

 I don't blame management.
 It is the nature of 3D CAD that has caused this situation.
-Today the engineer has no mentor path, that means it is a much longer learning curve to understand form, fit and function design, drafting and the engineering documentation requirements.
+Today the engineer has no mentoring path, that means it is a much longer learning curve to understand form, fit and function design, drafting and the engineering documentation requirements.
 As draftsman we had a much easier path.
 Our drafting tools were designed around the standards of the industry.
 We had circle templates and scales that defined our designs.
 Of course "every" draftsman had a Machinery's Handbook and a thorough grasp of their industries standards.
 Draftsmen had senior draftsman around them for support and checkers to make sure their work was correct.
-After a couple of years the draftsman had a thorough working knowledge of the product.
+After a couple of years the draftsman had a thorough working knowledge of the companies products.
 It makes me chuckle when I see a non-standard hole defined, not because the engineer didn't know, but someone allowed it to be released.
 MBE has become so silly at Boeing they now have a Producibility Group to review the "released" engineering!

 It bothers me that there are those that have never designed a part and released it to manufacturing telling us how we should do our engineering.
 They act like there is a short cut to a complete design.
 There has been a huge effort to minimize or streamline the documentation process which has affected the quality of our engineering.
 The last place you cut cost is in engineering design and documentation.
 Any attempt will end up with errors in the design and only show up at assembly where the cost is ten fold or more.